-Stage 2 - Two or more groups of lymph nodes are affected on the same side of the diaphragm (the sheet of muscle under the lungs).
+- Stage 2 - Two or more groups of lymph nodes are affected on the same side of the diaphragm (the sheet of muscle that divides the tummy (abdomen) from the lungs).

 Chemo can reach lymphoma cells wherever they are in your body.
-It’s usually given into a vein (intravenously) through a central line, an implantable port or a PICC line.
+It’s usually given into a vein (intravenously).
+For this you will need either a temporary needle called a cannula or a tube into the vein that can stay in for months called a central line, an implantable port or a PICC line.
 Your bloodstream carries the chemo drugs around your body to wherever they’re needed.
 You’ll be given a combination of chemo drugs over a few days, followed by a gap of a few weeks.
 This is known as a cycle of treatment.
 During the gap between treatments your body (and blood cells) have time to recover from any side effects before the next lot of treatment is given.
 Your whole treatment will probably last for several months in total.
 You’re most likely to have your treatment as an outpatient (day patient), but sometimes you might have to stay in hospital for a few days.